 There’s no perfect recipe for leaders at a policy level nor a personal level.
-But certainly, the ingredient list starts with compassionate listening, empathy, openness to feedback, and a willingness to step away from preconceived notions.
+But certainly, the ingredient list starts with:

 Belonging at the Intersection of Diversity, Equity, and Inclusion

 A company’s success is driven by a successful workforce.
-That means creating a workforce where all your employees—regardless of stance on second amendment rights or gun violence—can belong, contribute, and collaborate in safety.
+That means creating a workforce where all your employees belong, contribute, and collaborate in safety.
+This means making a workplace for everyone, regardless of stance on second amendment rights or gun violence.

-Integral will release a full report of our Employee Activation Index in mid-summer 2022.
-This study, conducted by The Harris Poll, examines the experience, priorities, compensation, values, and viewpoints of 2,000 United States employees representing four generations across-section of industries, and company sizes.
+In mid-summer 2022, Integral will release a full report of our Employee Activation Index.
+The Harris Poll conducted our study.
+Results include the experience, priorities, compensation, values, and viewpoints of 2,000 United States employees representing four generations across-section of industries, and company sizes.

 We will continue reviewing and analyzing the 2022 Index results before the full 2022 Integral Employee Activation Index is published.
 In the coming weeks, we will share additional insights to help businesses improve their employee experience.